sftpgo/docs/docs/eventmanager.md

 - **Stop on failure** — If this action fails, skip all remaining actions in the rule.
 - **Failure action** — Mark an action so that it only executes when a previous (non-failure) action has failed.
 This is useful for error notifications.
 Note: a failure action runs when *another action in the rule* fails, not when the triggering event itself fails (e.g., a failed download still runs the main action, not the failure action).
 - **Execute sync** — For upload events, execute the action synchronously: the client waits for the action to complete before receiving a response.
-Required for pre-* events (pre-delete, pre-download, pre-upload).
+Required for pre-events (pre-delete, pre-download, pre-upload).
 If pre-* sync actions succeed, the operation is allowed; otherwise the client receives a permission denied error.
 Be mindful of client timeouts for long-running actions.
 - **Execute before file publish** — For upload events with atomic uploads enabled, run the action on the temporary file *before* it is renamed to its final path.
 The file remains invisible to other users during processing.
 On failure, the temporary file is deleted — the file never becomes visible.
 Useful for antivirus scanning (ICAP), content validation, or any processing that must complete before the file is accessible.
 Can be combined with "Execute sync" for client-side feedback.
 See [Execute Before File Publish](execute-before-file-publish.md) for details.

 If you run multiple SFTPGo instances connected to the same data provider, you can choose whether to allow simultaneous execution for scheduled rules.